saulcastro7807/TDAssessment/README.md

   * ./runme.sh

-The script will execute all 3 assignments automatically
+The script will execute all 3 assignments automatically (script also try to install required software, may ask for sudo password)

 # Considerations
   * Tested on a virtual machine under VirtualBox running Ubuntu 22.04